 Defamed on social media

-If you have suffered damage to your reputation as a result of being defamed on social media we can help you seek vindication through libel law.
+If you have suffered serious damage to your reputation as a result of being defamed on social media, and cannot afford not to ignore it, we can help you seek vindication through libel law.

 In many instances postings on social media are flows of consciousness that go unnoticed or are quickly forgotten.
-Equally, postings can be 'shared', 're-tweeted', 'liked', copied and end up 'going viral'.
+Such content, even if grating, is often best ignored.
+However, on occasion serious allegations can be 'shared', 're-tweeted', 'liked' and end up 'going viral'/reaching a wide audience.
 Where a posting is defamatory, the damage done by a social media posting can be significant.
-Within a social group a reputation can quickly be destroyed.

-We can assist clients taking legal action against individuals who have posted material on any social media platform.
-These include Facebook, WhatsApp, Twitter, YouTube, Instagram, LinkedIn, Google Reviews, Pinterest, Tumblr and Foursquare.
+We assist clients taking legal action against individuals and companies who have posted material on any social media platform.
+These include Facebook, WhatsApp, Twitter, YouTube, Instagram and LinkedIn.

 When establishing a defamation claim it is generally immaterial whether a defendant has launched a deliberate attack on your reputation, fired off a post in anger or innocently repeated a defamatory statement made by a third party.
-If the post is read and reputational damage has been suffered then you may be able to pursue a claim for libel.
+If the post is read and serious reputational damage has been suffered then you can normally assert a claim for libel.

 Defamation is not simply a numbers game, but generally the more readers the offending post has the greater the likelihood of reputational damage.
 Damage may increase further, and additional claims arise, if the defamatory message is republished elsewhere.
 Conversely if the level of readership is low then a claim for libel may fail unless it can be established on evidence that the posting has caused or is likely to cause serious reputational harm (this is a requirement of any defamation claim under sections 1(1) of the Defamation Act 2013).

 The normal laws of libel apply to publications on social media, including the ability of the defendant to raise various defences.
 For example, the defence of truth or honest opinion (sections 2 and 3 of the Defamation Act 2013).